Norilsk Nickel: Finland

 Norilsk Nickel's nickel-cobalt refinery at Harjavalta, western Finland, released 66 tonnes of nickel as nickel sulphate into the local Kokemäenjoki (Kokemäki River) on 5–6 July 2014.
-Refinery coolant water recirculated from the river was accidentally contaminated by process water over a 30-hour period through an equipment failure.
-Nickel concentrations were 400 times normal levels, with the accident becoming the largest known leak in Finnish history.
+Refinery coolant water recirculated from the river was accidentally contaminated by process water for over 30 hours through an equipment failure.
+Nickel concentrations were 400 times the normal levels, making the accident the largest known leak in Finnish history.
 Elevated nickel values in river waters were recorded for ~20 days before declining to normal levels.

 In December 2020, the company reported, citing a research paper, that the population of mussels in Kokemäenjoki had been recovering, purporting that the water protection measures had been successful and the burden on the river had been reduced.